-an application called “OBO-Edit” for ontology reviewing and editing.
+Utilize an application called “OBO-Edit” for ontology reviewing and editing.

-other GO tools to track and save my research data.
+Make use of other GO tools to track and save my research data.

 Summary

 As a result of completing this project, I will learn how to utilize and understand informatics.
 I will contribute to the database at MGI.
 I hope that the work I submit to the GO project will provide the members of MGI a new method of data analysis using the GO.